Information

 Cotton wool

-To prepare a new test tube, for example, it is also useful to use a small piece to offer liquids (no risk of drowning)
+To prepare a new test tube for example, also handy to use a small piece to offer liquids (no danger of drowning)

 (Fluon)

-Handy for administering the sugar water in small quantities.
+Handy for administering sugar water in small amounts.

 – Test tube outside world